Electronic-Mango/rss-reader-telegram-bot/README.md

 ### Checking for updates

-Bot check for updates for all subscriptions in a regular intervals, configured by the configuration YAML parameter `telegram` - `updates` - `lookup_interval`.
+Bot checks for updates for all subscriptions in regular intervals, configured by the configuration YAML parameter `telegram` - `updates` - `lookup_interval`.

 By default, it will check for updates every hour.

 A different parameter `lookup_feed_delay` configures the delay between checking each feed.
-This should prevent the bot from stopping responding to commands when it's checking for updates, since it might take a while.
+Feeds are checked one by one, and the bot waits for this delay after each stored feed is checked.

+The update job is configured to run only once at a time, so a new update loop won't start while the previous one is still running.
-You should check how long checking for each update takes in your case and modify the `lookup_feed_delay` accordingly, so the bot has the time to respond to commands in the meantime.
+You should check how long checking for each update takes in your case and modify the `lookup_feed_delay` accordingly, so the bot has the time to respond to commands in the meantime and can finish checking all feeds before the next regular interval.
-At the same time it shouldn't be so big, that last checks are done when next iteration of checking for updates starts.

 ### Randomness in delays and checking for updates

 Randomness can be added to checking for updates on two levels:
-1. Main job triggering check for each feed via `lookup_interval_randomness`
+1. Before each update loop starts via `lookup_interval_randomness`
 2. Between individual feeds via `lookup_feed_delay_randomness`

-Main job still triggers every exactly `lookup_interval` seconds.
+Main update job is scheduled every `lookup_interval` seconds.
-However, only responsibility of this job is triggering delayed checks.
-These delayed checks will happen after between `0` and `lookup_interval_randomness` seconds.
+After it starts, it waits between `0` and `lookup_interval_randomness` seconds before checking quiet hours and stored feeds.

 Delay between checking each feed is `lookup_feed_delay` plus a random value between `0` and `lookup_feed_delay_randomness`.
 So minimum amount of seconds between checking for each feed is `lookup_feed_delay` and maximum is `lookup_feed_delay + lookup_feed_delay_randomness`.

-However, the main job isn't taking into account any of the additional delays and randomness, it still triggers every `lookup_interval`, triggering delayed job every `0` to `lookup_interval_randomness` seconds, etc.

-So minimum amount of seconds between triggering checking for updates is `lookup_interval - lookup_interval_randomness` and maximum is `lookup_interval + lookup_interval_randomness`.
-This, however, doesn't take into account neither `lookup_feed_delay` nor `lookup_feed_delay_randomness`.
+All these delays are part of the same update job.
+If checking all feeds takes longer than `lookup_interval`, the next update job won't run in parallel with the still running one.

 ### Sending updates and message formatting